linode/docs/docs/guides/development/python/web-programming-languages/index.md

 A mistake that is often made by people seeking a language to learn is not understanding the need to base the choice on the career they want to pursue.
 Someone who is actually an artist at heart may choose a backend web development language, which they find boring in a short time.
 What they really want is a frontend web development language so they can interact with the user directly and dazzle them with special effects.
 The list below groups programming languages based on development areas you can focus a career on.

-- Frontend web development language (these create the user interface):
+- **Frontend web development** languages used to create the user interface:

     - JavaScript
     - Python
     - Angular

-- Backend web development language (these create dynamic content):
+- **Backend web development** languages that create dynamic content:

     - JavaScript
     - Java